1996 United States Senate election in Alaska

 The 1996 United States Senate election in Alaska was held on November 5, 1996.
-Incumbent Republican United States Senator Ted Stevens ran for re-election to a sixth term in the United States Senate.
+Incumbent Republican United States Senator Ted Stevens ran for re-election to a sixth term (a fifth full term) in the United States Senate.
 Stevens faced off against Democratic nominee Theresa Obermeyer, a former member of the Anchorage School Board, and Green Party nominee Jed Whittaker, a commercial fisherman.
 Stevens won in a landslide.